Eid Al Fitr in Dubai 2026

 The Rhythm of Celebration

 The celebrations of Eid Al Fitr change as the days progress, each having its own feel.
-First morning sees families dressed in their finest clothes heading to mosques for special Eid prayers.
+The first morning sees families dressed in their finest clothes heading to mosques for special Eid prayers.
 Areas around major mosques like Jumeirah Grand Mosque unite crowds, children running between adults, and worshippers stopping to exchange warm "Eid Mubarak" greetings with friends and strangers.

 This first day typically unfolds around family, with most spending time at home or visiting relatives.
 The focus on family continues a pattern established during Ramadan but transforms it from communal Iftar meals into celebration and gift-giving.
 Children receive presents and money (Eidiyah), while adults exchange gifts or contribute to charity, reinforcing the holiday's essence placed on generosity.